Cordeltadigital/react-forms/README.md

 All `props` passed to components are passed to underlying HTML elements.

-Submit component `onClick` handlers are passed an object containing validated form values, in this case a structure
+The Submit `onSubmit` and Button `onClick` handlers are passed an object containing validated form values. `onSubmit` is only called if validation passes.
-like:

 ```json
 {